RIPENING Late period, about 39 days after Burlat variety.

 TASTE The pinky pulp has a good consistency, but it’s juicy and very sweet (about 16° Brix).

-RIPENING Late period, about 41 days after Burlat variety.
+RIPENING Middle period, about 18-20 days after Burlat variety.
+Uniform ripening.